xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 description:
 ---

-> The Git integration feature is based on **EGit**.
-You can refer to [http://wiki.eclipse.org/EGit/User_Guide](http://wiki.eclipse.org/EGit/User_Guide) for a detailed user guide regarding EGit.

-## What is Git?

 Git is an essential and popular system for version control.
-It is one of the essential tools for collaboration in software development teams.

 Suppose your Katalon Studio automation project involves several or more members.
-In that case, you should use Git or another source control system for managing change and configuration on your project.
+In that case, you should use Git or another source control system for managing change and configuration on your test project.
+A Git repository can be shared across multiple team members to help improve the team's collaboration and productivity.

-Below are several specific benefits of using Git for your Katalon Studio projects:
+Below are several benefits of using Git for your Katalon Studio projects:

 - Git allows undoing mistakes.
-  - The undo ability gives project teams the courage to try out ideas and concepts without worrying about the risk of breaking stuff and, thus, fosters a culture of innovation.
+The undo ability gives project teams the courage to try out ideas and concepts without worrying about the risk of breaking stuff and, thus, fosters a culture of innovation.
-- Git makes the team progress clearer.
+- Git makes the team progress clearer:
   - A commit in Git refers to a change in automation scripts that a team member makes, indicating the progress of tasks.
   - Git supports comparing versions of code to show differences between commits.
 It is useful to review a commit before it officially becomes final.
 - Git supports working offline.
-  - Being to work offline makes your team more fail-safe.
+Being to work offline makes your team more fail-safe.
 Each member can perform everything on his/her computer, independent from possible infrastructure downtime.
 - Never losing data ever again.
-  - As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on his/her machine, including the project's complete change history.
+As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on his/her machine, including the project's complete change history.
-- If any backup breaks down: restore it using any team member's local repository or Git repository.
+- If any backup breaks down, restore it using any team member's local repository or Git repository.

-Using Git, a repository can be shared with multiple team members to help improve the team's collaboration and productivity.

-## Introduce Katalon Studio's integration with Git
+## About Git Integration

-With its benefits, Katalon Studio provides **Git Integration** feature for a much more convenient collaboration between team members in automated test projects.
-Following are Git cloud-hosted services that you can integrate with Katalon Studio:

-- Github.
-- Gitlab.
-- Bitbucket.
-- Microsoft Azure DevOps.

-This tutorial presents a typical workflow of Git integration with Katalon Studio:
+The Git integration supported in Katalon Studio is based on **EGit**.
+You can refer to [http://wiki.eclipse.org/EGit/User_Guide](http://wiki.eclipse.org/EGit/User_Guide) for a detailed user guide regarding EGit.
+A typical workflow of Git integration with Katalon Studio is depicted in the following diagram:

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/git_integration_introduction/Katalon-and-Git.png" width=70%>

+You can integrate Katalon Studio with **Git** and its cloud-hosted services, including:

+### GitHub
+### GitLab
+### BitBucket
+### Microsoft Azure DevOps

 ## Configure Git Integration